 The mission of Canopy Center is to prevent child abuse and neglect, strengthen families, and promote healing of those affected by abuse through the provision of culturally competent and diverse professional volunteer and peer services.
-To learn more about each program, follow the links below:
+Below, you'll find an overview of each program under the umbrella of Canopy Center.

 The Oasis program of the Canopy Center provides quality, trauma-focused therapy to children (birth to 18 years), and non-offending caregivers who have been affected by sexual abuse.
 Group therapy is available to adult survivors of childhood sexual abuse.
 Oasis recognizes that all members of the family are potentially affected when a young member of the family is sexually abused.
 Within this systemic perspective of child sexual abuse, the Oasis program’s treatment seeks to meet the varied developmental needs of each individual as well as address the traumatic effects of the sexual abuse on the family dynamics to promote healing and future safety.
 The Oasis program provides comprehensive services, including individual, family, and group therapy, to facilitate the recovery of the entire family.